kartikgpt/heart/Readme.md

 ### Heart Disease Prediction App

 #### Description
-+ This is an app which help collects the basic information from the user and predicts the outcome whether you have a heart disease or not.
-This app also contains visualization charts which was visualized with the past data of other patients.
++ Machine Learning based app which help collects the basic information from the user and predicts the outcome whether you have a heart disease or not.

 #### Running the App